steve4444/RegInject/ReadMe.md

     .\RegInject -h

     Inject a `.reg' file into an offline hive or create a new one from scratch.

     Syntax:
     RegInject [OPTIONS]  <.reg file path>
+    RegInject -e <hive file path> [-k subkey]

-    Note: If the path of the new hive to be created exists, it will be overwritten.
+    Note: If the injected hive file exists, it will be overwritten.

     Options:
-      -s, --source=VALUE         Path of the hive file to inject.
-If not given, the
+      -s, --source=VALUE         Path to file to read the hive to inject.
+If not
-                                   hive is created from scratch.
+                                   given, the hive is created from scratch.
-      -i, --inject=VALUE         Path to the new hive injected.
-If not given, it is
+      -i, --inject=VALUE         Path to file to write the injected hive.
+If not
-                                   built adding a '.new' suffix to the hive path in
-                                   '-s'. if neither '-s' is given, 'hive' is added
-                                   to the regfile removing '.reg' extension.
+                                   given, it is built adding a '.new' suffix to th hive path in '-s'.
+If '-s' is not given, 'hive' is added to the regfile removing '.reg'.
       -e, --explore=VALUE        Explore the hive file with human readable output.
       -k, --key=VALUE            Optional subtree to explore.
       -m, --major=VALUE          Major OS registry compat.
 Def. to 6.
       -n, --minor=VALUE          Minor OS registry compat.
 Def. to 1.
-      -d, --debug=VALUE          Verbose and Debug (reg) file.
+      -d, --debug=VALUE          Path to debug '.reg' file and verbose output.
-      -h, --help                 show this message and exit
+      -h, --help                 Show this message and exit.

 Default version 6.1 refers to Windows 7,  see [Windows API](https://msdn.microsoft.com/en-us/library/ee210773)

 Read on for more details.